Automotive Terms Dictionary

 Brake Master Cylinder

-A cylinder containing a movable piston activated by pressure on the brake pedal.
+Crucial part of your braking system, activated by applying pressure on the brake pedal.
 The piston produces hydraulic pressure that pushes fluid through the lines and wheel cylinders.
-This forces the brake lining or pad against the drum or disc to slow or stop the car.
+This forces the brake lining or pad against the drum or disc to slow the movement of the car.

 Brake Pads